 Errors often occur when containers are received late for shipment.
-The vessel may be part loaded and stevedores may have abandoned a scheduled loading plan in place of a hybrid because cargo was not available when the vessel arrived.
+The ship may be part loaded and stevedores may have abandoned a scheduled loading plan in place of a hybrid because some of the cargo was not available when the ship arrived.
 When containers arrive late, it may be the case that only relatively high positions remain available.